Polynomial Stein operators: a noncommutative algebra perspective: Introduction

-In this paper, we provide answers to both questions (Q1) and (Q2).
-We do so by making a connection between Stein's method and noncommutative algebra.
+In this paper, we provide, at least partial, answers to questions (Q1), (Q2) and (Q3).
+We do so by making a novel connection between Stein's method and noncommutative algebra.
 In particular, we view polynomial Stein operators as elements of the first Weyl algebra, the ring of linear differential operators with polynomial coefficients (in one variable).
 Weyl algebras enjoy a rich algebraic structure and their properties are well-understood; we refer the reader to \cite{Bjork-Book, Coutinho-Book, gw-Book, mr-Book87, Lam-Book, cf-Book} and references therein for introductions and comprehensive accounts of the theory.
 For example, it is well-known that Weyl algebras are simple integral domains, Noetherian (left/right) and Ore extensions.
 Two-sided ideals of Weyl algebras have plain structure; however, the structure of one-sided ideals is less obvious.
 Forasmuch as being Noetherian implies all one-sided ideals are finitely generated; however, more delicately, a famous theorem by Stafford \cite{Stafford-2generators} says that every one-sided (left/right) ideal of Weyl algebras can be generated by two elements.
-With this powerful theory at hand, we are able to address questions (Q1) and (Q2) and also gain further insights on Stein's method that are perhaps surprising from a probabilistic perspective.
+With this powerful theory at hand, we are able to address questions (Q1), (Q2) and (Q3) and consequently gain entirely new perspectives on Stein's method, some of which are perhaps surprising from a probabilistic viewpoint.